mtnlark/promptkeep/docs/usage.md

 promptkeep init ~/Documents/MyPrompts
 ```

+Once you do this, PromptKeep will remember that this is your stored prompts directory; you don't need to create another vault unless you want to override an existing vault or store certain prompts in separate vaults.

 ### Creating Your First Prompt

 Now that you have a vault, let's add your first prompt: